Twenty years ago, I was judgemental about people who traveled in a group. I’ll admit I was wrong.

 You can try more food

 Have you ever been to a restaurant where you have wanted to try everything on the menu, but your belly will only allow the main course and a dessert?
 That’s where a group tour can shine.
-On our Thai trips, we eat family style.
-Family style dining is when a group of dishes at the middle of the table which people serve themselves from.
+On our Thai trips, we eat family-style.
+Family-style dining is when a group of dishes at the middle of the table from which people serve themselves from.
 You get to try more of the local cuisine.